MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 - Microsoft Dynamics GP 2016 on Microsoft SQL Server
 - Microsoft Dynamics GP 2015 on Microsoft SQL Server

+##

-**Summary:** This document contains instructions for installing the 2019 U.S. Payroll Tax Update for Microsoft Dynamics GP.
+This document contains instructions for installing the 2019 U.S. Payroll Tax Update for Microsoft Dynamics GP.

 This is the third tax update for 2019.
 It includes state tax table changes that take effect January 1, 2019.
 It is recommended you install this update before processing payrolls for the 2019 year.